libang01/map-v1-v4/README.md

 | L. M. Abu-Basutu       | 223123838   |

 ## Project Description

-This mobile application has been developed as part of a group assignment for the Namibia Hockey Union (NHU) to digitize and simplify their administrative processes.
 The application provides functionalities for team and player registration, event entries, and real-time information sharing.
 It aims to streamline communication and management of hockey events across Namibia.

 **Client Website**: [Namibia Hockey Union](https://namibiahockey.org)